Charles Allberry: Research

 Allberry translated Manichaean manuscripts into English, particularly from the Sub-Akhmimic dialect of Coptic, and was also involved in their interpretation.
 He worked on various manuscripts from the Chester Beatty Collection, and is particularly known for translating and editing the first edition of A Manichean Psalm-Book, Part II, in 1938.
-This manuscript, a collection of psalms, dates from the 4th century and was discovered at Medinet Madi, Faiyum, Egypt in 1930, becoming part of the Chester Beatty Collection.
+This manuscript, a collection of psalms, dates from the 4th century and was discovered at Medinet Madi, Faiyum, Egypt in 1930.
+Some of the texts in the Medinet Madi library were archived as part of the Chester Beatty Collection.
 In a contemporary review, the Coptic scholar W. E. Crum writes:

 According to Theodor Harmsen of the Bibliotheca Philosophica Hermetica, Allberry's translation successfully realised the "lyrical character" of the material.
 I. M. F. Gardner and S. N. C. Lieu considered in 1996 that the translation was "rightly hailed as a literary as well as a philological triumph"; they also note that Allberry's English translation made this text the most famous of the Medinet Madi Manichaean manuscripts among the English-speaking research community.
 Allberry continued to work on the remaining 155 leaves of the psalm book for the remainder of his life.

 Allberry compiled a Coptic dictionary, unfinished at his death, and contributed to Crum's dictionary.
 He published several short philological papers.
 In 1939, he succeeded Battiscombe Gunn as the editor of the Journal of Egyptian Archaeology, and continued in the role until joining the Royal Air Force.
 In 1949, several years after his death, the library of the Faculty of Oriental Studies, University of Cambridge, acquired part of his library, including unpublished manuscripts.
 According to the Faculty of Oriental Studies, Allberry "did much to further the study of Coptic in Cambridge".